 Cinna: Damn!
 Why do they have to be so heavy?!
 There’s no way the superheroines in those crappy comics can run around with those weights!

 Mundane Utility: Discouraged because excessive usage of powers can shorten one’s lifespan, but it still happens.
 Examples include Cinna burning Muneca’s butt for absolutely no reason other to pick on her and Osiris using his reflective power to "hide" the magazine Enlil and Aphrodite were reading to get their attention.

-Taffe is a Woman of a Thousand Voices, which was the special talent of her original persona.
+Taffe is a Voice Changeling, which was the special talent of her original persona.
 Likewise, her "special combo" (kick the knee, palm heel strike into the chin, then Groin Attack) was from the fanmanga.

 Whether the platoon travels by train, we usually could see Hotaru (Sailor Saturn) and Makoto (Sailor Jupiter) in the background.
 In The Four Horsemen of Apocalypse, Hotaru and Makoto travelled to their destination by train.